Canada’s IP Writing Challenge 2023

 Category 2: A graduate student pursuing an LL.M, S.J.D. or Ph.D (or equivalent degree).

-Category 3: Professional category (legal and business professionals who have been practicing 7 years or less, including patent agents and trade-mark agents).
+Category 3: A legal or business professional who has been practicing 7 years or less, including as a patent or trademark agent.

 Categories 1 and 2